emir996/licenseManager/README.md

 Simple practicing app for login admin and users and crud operations.
 For login as admin username:emir, pass: 123.
 Please dont comment about design of app :)

+As soon as possible i will insert javascript for validation form and etc...